 - 1. Laboratory experience is an essential component of this course, and each lab must first be prepared for in advance by submitting the 'pre-lab' assignment, then the lab must be attended and properly and safely conducted followed by the timely completion and submission of a lab report/assignment. - 2.
 The format and content of pre-lab assignments and lab reports/assignments will be described during the first lab meeting. - 3.
 All submitted written work for the lab (i.e., pre-labs, lab reports/assignments) must be of the student's original authorship.
 Per instruction, students may share experimental data, however all lab reports & assignments must be individually written.
 Submitted work that is copied from another student will be scored as '0' (zero) points and such student will receive one warning regarding academic dishonesty.
 Any additional copied reports or assignments that are submitted will result in a report to Administration as a violation of academic integrity and code of honesty. - 4.
 A pre-lab is due at the start of the lab meeting.
 The pre-lab will be marked as complete or incomplete; it is not scored.
 A student may not participate in the lab if a proper pre-lab was not submitted on its due date and time and marked as complete. - 5.
 The lab report is typically due before the start of the following week's lab lecture, unless an alternative date is determined by the instructor.
 Late lab reports will not be graded.
 The instructor might substitute a lab assignment for a formal lab report.
 All such reports & possible assignments are individually weighted and account for a total of 180points. - 6.
 There will be no (zero) make-up labs.
 Time and facilities will not permit rescheduling of labs for students in this course.
 Students need to attend each lab lecture in order to participate in each lab. - 7.
 If a lab is missed and excused by the instructor, a lab partner data set will be provided.
 A second missed lab will be scored as "0" points unless excused by physician documentation.
 If three (3) or more labs are missed (not attended/no instructor approval) a score of '0' points will be given to the total lab score. - 8.
-Competent lab technique, safety compliance, self-sufficiency, teamwork and housekeeping will be monitored and will account for 20 lab points. - 9.
+One 100-point lab exam will be given on the date indicated on the schedule. - 9.
+Lab safety, lab cleanliness, technique, teamwork will be monitored and will account for 20 lab points. - 10.
 Adherence to proper lab safety, instructor directives and lab cleanliness/housekeeping are critical.
 Improper attention to these requirements and practices can result in a drop from the course.